impactoss/impactoss.org/pages/trust/about.md

       Secretary, Founding Trustee
     </h6>
     <p>
-      Ashley is a human rights specialist with extensive experience ...
+      Ashley is a human rights defender with a demonstrated history of working in different continents, countries and cultural contexts.
+As a Human Rights Officer for <a href="https://www.ohchr.org/EN/pages/home.aspx" target="_blank" tile="UN Human Rights">UN Human Rights</a> in Samoa he co-designed Sadata that would later become IMPACT OSS.
     </p>
     <p>
       <a target="_blank" href="https://www.linkedin.com/in/ashley-bowe-a4716019">